Dre Campbell Farm

 A jam jar containing some overripe leftovers is ideal for this purpose.
 You can also pour in some cider vinegar as bait.

-Once the flies are in the jar, the cone shape will make it difficult for them to exit, and they will eventually drown.
+Once the flies are in the jar, the cone shape will make it difficult for them to exit, and they will become trapped and eventually die.

 2. Apple Cider Vinegar